victordomingos/Count-files/README.md

 ```

-Search recursively for any files that have a `.css` extension, in a given directory:
+Search recursively for any files that have a `.css` extension, in a given directory, including information about the size of the files:

 ```
-count-files -fe css ~/Documents
+count-files -fe css -fs ~/Documents
 ```

 ```
-count-files --file-extension css ~/Documents
+count-files --file-extension css --file-sizes ~/Documents
 ```